Oreo cinnamon rolls with soft, fluffy brioche, a gooey cinnamon-Oreo filling, and a creamy cookies-and-cream glaze that melts into every swirl.

 Description

-These Oreo cinnamon rolls are soft, gooey, and loaded with cookies-and-cream flavor.
-Made with fluffy brioche dough, a cinnamon-Oreo filling, and a creamy Oreo frosting, they’re the perfect treat for breakfast or dessert.
-Yield: 12 - 13 rolls
+These Oreo cinnamon rolls are soft, gooey, and packed with cookies-and-cream flavor.
+Made with fluffy brioche dough, a cinnamon Oreo filling, and a creamy Oreo cream cheese frosting, they’re perfect for breakfast, brunch, or dessert.

 Ingredients